Projects An Architect-Designed Lindal in the San Juan Islands

 Over the years, the Hansons’ tastes had changed.
 By the time they were ready to seriously consider home designs, the Summit Prow was no longer their style of choice.

 “We wanted something more simple and minimalist and easy to maintain,” Jens said.
-After dealing for many years with the day-to-day reality of maintaining their 6,000 square foot stucco Italianate mansion in California, complete with a dog and two children, the Hansons’ aesthetic had become increasingly minimalist and contemporary.
-They wanted a smaller home that would be better suited to two empty-nesters, with modern furniture and a no-frills layout.
+After dealing for many years with the day-to-day reality of taking care of their 6,000 square foot stucco mansion in California, along with two children and a dog, their aesthetic had changed.
+As their children reached college age, they wanted a smaller home with modern furniture and a minimalist, no-frills layout.

 Luckily, Lindal had also evolved with the times, developing new, modern home lines through collaborations with Turkel Design and the top-notch architectural firms who collectively represent the Lindal Architects Collaborative (LAC).
 LAC member architects – all high-profile leaders in the field of modern home design – eagerly took on the challenge of designing signature homes for Lindal that adhered to the guidelines of the modern Lindal Elements system; a proprietary method developed by Lindal engineers, drafters and architects for creating beautiful, functional, efficient homes with almost limitless customization options.

 The Lindal Architects Collaborative, with its adherence to the simple yet flexible Elements design tenets, seemed like the perfect fit.
 In particular, “The David Vandervort Architects design caught my eye,” Jens said, “because it was all minimalist and steel on the outside; a real simple form.
 The only thing I didn’t like was the wood poles.”
 Alex concurred.
-“As soon as we saw the Vandervort designs [in the LAC planbook], we fell in love.”
+“As soon as we saw the Vandervort designs, we fell in love.”

 With the Vandervort 2270 design (the number refers to the square footage of the home), the Hansons could keep the “wall of windows” and pitched roof that had appealed to them in the Summit Prow, while enjoying the striking modernity of an exterior wrapped almost entirely in steel.